Beachamwell, St Mary's Church

-The upper of the carvings is an inscription which appears to be a list of building materials and prices, probably inscribed by the mason responsible for construction on the site.
+The upper of the carvings is an inscription that appears to be a list of building materials and prices, probably inscribed by the mason responsible for construction on the site.

 The lower carving is a delight; it is a likeness of a demon, or devil, usually dubbed The Beachamwell Devil.
 Parts of the carving are faded, but it has been placed behind protective glass which should prevent any more deterioration.

 One other feature worth noting is the altar table in the south aisle chapel, which is crafted in an intricate design of wrought iron.
-This is 19th century and was built to serve both as an altar and as a parish chest simultaneously.
+This dates to the 19th century and was built to serve both as an altar and as a parish chest simultaneously.

 Most photos are available for licensing, please contact Britain Express image library.